 Email feature in ClickUp

 How often are you caught up with the emailing back and forth game?
 Perhaps, it’s because you’re helping a team member decipher a problem.
-The issue with conducting this over email is that it gets lost as “non-work” – when we are unable to allocate this type of work to a designated task.
+The issue with conducting this over email is that it gets lost as “non-work”.
+We are unable to allocate this type of work to a designated task.
 When we can allocate it, we are more mindful of what we are doing, we can track the dialogue, we know where we are.
 Being able to compartmentalize tasks this way using systems like ClickUp is very powerful.

 Tom uses ClickUp’s email integration for sending invoices.
 This way he can get back-and-forth email responses inside ClickUp.
 All in one place, where everything is related.
 Email integrations are a strong feature in ClickUp, and certainly worth exploring.
 Perhaps, you could use it for creating a support ticketing system for the Customer Service aspect of your business?